 Find a guild or dedicated learning group

 As discussed above, a group of nine other individuals you raid with regularly will provide some essential stability and a supportive environment in which to learn and progress together.
 Going it alone isn’t a recipe for success; instead, look for a group to join that guarantees time for practice at least once a week.
-Some great resources to find such a guild or group include /r/guildrecruitment, the official forums and /r/gw2raiders.
+Some great resources to find such a guild or group include /r/guildrecruitment, and /r/gw2raiders.
 For those on an NA server, GuildMag runs a training group aimed at steady progression; an application to join can be found here.

 Use a meta build designed for raiding